How to get a temporary supply of prescription drugs

 A temporary supply or a "transition fill" gives you and your doctor or other health care provider time to change to another drug or to file a request to have Priority Health cover the drug for you.

-- If you're new to your Medicare plan and the drug you are currently taking is not on the Priority Health Medicare formulary, or is on the formulary but is restricted in some way, you are eligible for a temporary supply.
+- If you're new to a Medicare plan and the drug you are currently taking is not on the Priority Health Medicare formulary, or is on the formulary but is restricted in some way, you are eligible for a temporary supply.
 You have 90 days from the day your plan starts (your "effective date") to get a transition fill.

 - If you'e a current member of a Priority Health Medicare plan and the drug you have been taking is no longer on the plan's formulary or the drug you have been taking is now restricted in some way (See Section 5, Chapter 5 of your EOC for more information about restrictions), you are eligible for a temporary supply.
 You have 90 days from the day your plan renews to get a transition fill.